wumm-project/Leipzig-Seminar/Summerterm-2021/Seminarplan.md

 * Frederick W. Taylor (1911).
 The Principles of Scientific Management.
 * Peter F. Drucker (1975).
 The Practice of Management.
 * Henry Mintzberg (1991).
 Mintzberg on Management.
+* The Toyota Management system.
+Guiding principles and main tools.
 * MBO - Management by objectives.
 * The SMART approach